redhat-cop/ninja-board/README.md

     ***NOTES***
     * If you have not yet created the openshift dev project, you will need to change the `include_tags` argument to `include_tags=project-req-dev,v2`
+    * If you have not yet created a Jenkins instance in the openshift dev project, you will need to change the `include_tags` argument to `include_tags=cicd,v2`
     * If you are not behind RedHat Network and would like access to services that use ldap, you will need to change the `include_tags` argument to `include_tags=ldap-rbac,ldap,v2`.
 This will ***FAIL*** if you do not have sufficient priveleges.
 If you don't have access to perform this, ask a cluster administrator.

 Once complete, all of the v2 resources should be available in OpenShift